UPDATE 10/25/2018: Updated figures and how to check if your account was affected.

 Aside from hoping that governments in the US and Europe will fine Facebook into oblivion, what can you do to protect yourself now and in the future?

-Well, first of all, we urge you to change all the passwords linked to your Facebook account – including those of email addresses.
-This is especially relevant if you were unexpectedly disconnected from Facebook recently (approximately 90 million users were logged out by Facebook as a precaution).
+Well, first of all, we urge you to change all of the passwords linked to your Facebook account – including those of email addresses.
+This is especially relevant if you were recently unexpectedly disconnected from Facebook (approximately 90 million users were logged out by Facebook as a precaution).

 Secondly, don’t use your Facebook account to log into other services, because a Facebook security breach like this one can trigger a domino effect, compromising a lot more than just your FB.